 How to identify an animal in distress

-- an adult animal and can be captured easily
+- an adult animal that can be captured easily

 - seriously favouring a leg or wing